spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-addon-profile/create-pack-addon.md

 2. Navigate to left **Main Menu** and select **Profiles**.

 3. Select your cluster profile to review its layers or make changes.

-## Install Order

-Install order can be applied to the layers of a cluster profile.
-The install order value accepts negative and positive numbers and 0.
-The default install order value is 0.

-The install order determines the order in which manifests in the profile are applied.
-The lowest-numbered packs will be installed first.
-Palette will wait for some time when moving from one install order value to another, so an addon profile that has many install order values will take a few minutes longer to install than an addon profile that has several layers at the same install order.

-You can change the order as needed.

 ## Next Steps